propelorm/propelorm.github.com/documentation/cookbook/namespaces.markdown

 $book->save();
 ```

 The namespace is used for the ActiveRecord class, but also for the Query classes.
-Just remember that when you use relation names ina query, the namespace should not appear:
+Just remember that when you use relation names in a query, the namespace should
+not appear:

 ```php
 <?php